simonweil/osx-development-environment/README.rst

 Configuring OSX for Development
 ===============================

-This doc assumes you are doing a clean install of `Homebrew <http://mxcl.github.io/homebrew/>`_ on a clean install of OSX 10.8.x (Mountain Lion) with Xcode 4.6.x.
+This doc assumes you are doing a clean install of `Homebrew <http://mxcl.github.io/homebrew/>`_ on a clean install of OSX 10.9.x (Mavericks) with Xcode 5.x.
 If you've got MacPorts installed or have otherwise already buggered up your system, you'll either need to live with your decision or do a clean install and start from scratch.

 This guide is geared primarily towards Django and Rails development.
 If you use another web framework, you'll either need to live with your decision or start from scratch with Django or Rails ;)